-The independent directors meet in executive session without management present in connection with each regularly scheduled Board meeting as well as when the need arises.
-During 2016, in addition to having executive sessions after each Board meeting, the independent directors met two additional times.
-The Lead Independent Director presided over these executive sessions and meetings of the independent directors.
+The independent directors meet in executive session without management present in connection with each regularly scheduled Board meeting.
+During 2015, the independent directors held four executive sessions.
+The Lead Independent Director presides over these executive sessions.

-The name of the current Lead Independent Director is posted in the Governance section of our website, www.simon.com, under "Investors".
-The Board's Lead Independent Director is appointed by the independent members of the Board and the responsibilities of the Lead Independent Director are discussed in the section of this Proxy Statement titled "Corporate Governance of the Company-Board Leadership Structure."
+The name of the current Lead Independent Director is posted in the Corporate Governance section at investors.simon.com.
+The Board's Lead Independent Director is appointed by the independent members of the Board and the effectiveness of the Lead Independent Director shall be discussed in the Proxy Statement provided to stockholders in connection with each annual meeting.